 One of my favorite hands-on activities for kids is to make Oobleck (a.k.a Goop.)
-Homemade Oobleck is inspired by the book Bartholomew and the Oobleck by Dr. Seuss.
+This engaging, hands-on activity is inspired by the book Bartholomew and the Oobleck by Dr. Seuss.
 In the book, Oobleck is a sticky green glob that falls from the sky and causes a mess in the kingdom.
 This sensory activity won’t cause any problems like in the book but hours of fun and entertainment for kids.

 How To Make Oobleck:

 Making Oobleck is a simple science experiment that you can do with your entire class or your kids at home.
 It’s also a fun sensory activity that will stimulate your children’s senses of touch and sight.
 This type of play is important because it lets your kids learn to explore, investigate, observe, experiment, and much more.

 - Bartholomew and the Oobleck by Dr. Seuss